gcontant/pooltools.ai/docs/PoolTools.md

 * The Domain project must only be referenced by the Application project
 * The Application project can be referenced by the Infrastructure or Web projects
 * The Web projects is not referenced by the other projects
 6. Use .net Aspire to orchestrate the different components
+7. When creating classes, use file scoped namespaces

 The directory tree for the PoolTools App pooltools/